 How many babies have been saved by Safe Haven?

-In addition to these 60, there are several other children who are now safe as a result of the Safe Haven law.
+In addition, there are several other children who are now safe as a result of the Safe Haven law.
 In one case, a mother planning to anonymously give up her baby changed her mind and decided to conduct an open adoption of her child.
-In another example, the child was brought to a firehouse (instead of a police station or hospital).
 In another case, both parents brought the child to a DCF Child Protection and Permanency office.

-While these and other incidents do not legally qualify as Safe Haven cases, the children involved are safe thanks to the parents' awareness of Safe Haven.
-It is also very likely that awareness of Safe Haven has led others who could not cope with parenthood to seek other safe alternatives, such as adoption through Child Protection and Permanency or private agencies.
+While these and other similar situations do not legally qualify as Safe Haven cases, the children involved are safe thanks to the parents' awareness of Safe Haven.
+It is also very likely that awareness of Safe Haven has led others who were not ready for parenthood to seek other safe alternatives, such as adoption through Child Protection and Permanency or private agencies.